Note: The links in this post are affiliate links.

 Question from Kendra D.: Hi Rick.
 We had a pretty bad thunderstorm last night that caused a lot of damage in my area.

-I turned everything off like I usually do when it’s storming and then went on to bed.
+Once I noticed the lightning I turned everything off like I always do when it’s storming and then went on to bed.

 This morning when I turned everything back on I couldn’t get the cable box or the modem to light up at all.
 They’re completely dead.

 I called the cable company and they’re sending a technician out to replace the cable box and modem.

 What I need to know is do you think I need to buy a new router too?
 It lights up like it always did and it appears to be working.

 I’ll take whatever advice you give me because I trust you.
 Thanks for helping me.

 Rick’s answer: You’re welcome Kendra.
 I really appreciate your confidence in me.